DanPhala/NodeJS-Web-Server/README.md

 # NodeJS-Web-Server

-A simple html web server made in Node JS for learning
+A simple html web server done in NodeJS with only GET method.